-The UK is blessed in that we have our own fuel reserves, although the nature of these reserves has changed over time, and the percentage of our fuel sourced domestically has decreased.
+The UK does have its own fuel reserves, although the nature of these reserves has changed over time, and the percentage of our fuel sourced domestically has decreased.

 While historically the majority of our electricity was produced using coal from the UK, nowadays coal is only one component.

-Electricity production is more complicated, as it is produced from gas, coal and nuclear, some of which is domestically produced and some of which is imported.
+Today, electricity production is more complicated, as it is produced from gas, coal, nuclear and renewable sources, some of which is domestically produced and some of which is imported.

 If you generate your own energy you may also qualify for Feed-in Tariffs, whereby your energy supplier will pay you for the energy you generate.